fozak/yoursa.org/README.md

-_loader.js updated to load /blog and blog pi
+_loader.js updated to load /blog and blog pictures page-template.html - is very draft of sample page

 # yoursa.org